Lotta Rain

 Lotta Rain (ロッタレイン, Rotta Rein) is a Japanese manga series written and illustrated by Tsuyoshi Matsumoto.
 It was serialized in Shogakukan's seinen manga magazine Monthly Ikki from April to September 2014, when the magazine ceased its publication, and the series was transferred to Hibana, where it ran from March 2015 to June 2017.

 Plot

-After the death of his mother, Hajime Tamai's life shatters when he witnesses his girlfriend, his sole emotional support, having an affair with his oppressive boss.
-Distraught, Hajime causes an accident while driving a bus during his duties and sustains major injuries.
-With nothing left, he is visited in the hospital by his father, who had abandoned the family fourteen years prior to be with another woman, and a stepsister he has never met, Hatsuho Yamaguchi.
-While his father proposes they live together, Hatsuho displays intense hostility toward Hajime.
-Despite his complicated feelings, and having nowhere else to go, Hajime reluctantly accompanies his father to start a new life.
+After the death of his mother, Hajime Tamai's life shatters when he witnesses his girlfriend having an affair with his boss.
+Distraught, he causes a bus accident and sustains major injuries.
+With nothing left, he is visited in the hospital by his estranged father and his 13-year-old stepsister, Hatsuho Yamaguchi, whom he has never met.
+His father proposes that they all live together.
+Despite Hatsuho's initial hostility, a romantic and sexual tension develops between her and Hajime, who is nearly 30.

 Publication

 Written and illustrated by Tsuyoshi Matsumoto, Lotta Rain was serialized in Shogakukan's seinen manga magazine Monthly Ikki from April 25 to September 25, 2014, when the magazine ceased its publication.
 The series was transferred to Monthly Ikkis replacement, Hibana, where it ran from March 6, 2015, to June 7, 2017.
 Shogakukan collected its chapters in three tankōbon volumes, released from August 10 to October 12, 2017.